Back To Search Results

 Complications of chronic cholestasis

-Bone disease: Osteoporosis and pathologic fracture is the most common bone disease in cholestatic liver disease such as primary biliary cholangitis.
+Bone disease: Osteoporosis and pathologic fracture are the most common bone diseases in cholestatic liver disease, such as primary biliary cholangitis.
 Hence, it is recommended that the Dexa scan be obtained at the diagnosis of primary biliary cirrhosis.
 This can be prevented by daily oral vitamin D and calcium supplementation and daily exercise.
-Estrogen therapy is recommended in a postmenopausal patient with primary biliary cholangitis has been shown to prevent loss of bone mass or bone mineral density.
+Estrogen therapy is recommended in a postmenopausal patient with primary biliary cholangitis, and it has been shown to prevent loss of bone mass or bone mineral density.

-Fat-soluble vitamin deficiency: Deficiency of fat-soluble vitamins A, D, E, and K are secondary to malabsorption due to decreased amounts of bile salts in the intestinal lumen.
-Levels of these vitamins should be checked periodically and supplemented accordingly.
+Fat-soluble vitamin deficiency: The deficiency of fat-soluble vitamins A, D, E, and K is secondary to malabsorption due to decreased amounts of bile salts in the intestinal lumen.
+These vitamins should be checked periodically and supplemented accordingly.

-Steatorrhea: The cause for steatorrhea in primary biliary cholangitis is thought to be secondary to a decreased level of bile acid in the small intestine.
-Patients who have other coexisting autoimmune diseases such as celiac disease and scleroderma, small intestinal bacterial overgrowth (SIBO) can be the cause for steatorrhea as well.
+Steatorrhea: The cause for steatorrhea in primary biliary cholangitis is thought to be secondary to a decreased bile acid level in the small intestine.
+For patients who have other coexisting autoimmune diseases, such as celiac disease and scleroderma, small intestinal bacterial overgrowth (SIBO) can be the cause of steatorrhea as well.
 It is essential to find out the cause of steatorrhea and treat it accordingly.
-In patients who do not have sufficient bile acids in the small intestine, the medium-chain triglycerides (TGs) should be substituted for long-chain TGs in the diet, and total fat intake should be reduced.
+In patients with insufficient bile acids in the small intestine, medium-chain triglycerides (TGs) should be substituted for long-chain TGs in the diet, and total fat intake should be reduced.
 In the case of SIBO, intermittent broad-spectrum antibiotics can be used.

 Differential Diagnosis

-The differential diagnoses of primary biliary cholangitis are comprised of all the diseases which result in cholestasis, pruritis, and deranged liver profile.
+The differential diagnoses of primary biliary cholangitis comprise all the diseases resulting in cholestasis, pruritis, and a deranged liver profile.
 All middle-aged women presenting with pruritis and jaundice must be evaluated in the context of primary biliary cholangitis.
 Some of the more significant differentials are given below:

 Staging